Florida Blue Key Speech and Debate Tournament

 Hi!
 I debated Congress in high school for four years and have judged a couple times.
 I am super excited to judge every round!
-I understand that it can be nerve-racking, but I am here to support you and just offer ways to become a better debater in my ballots.
+I understand that it can be nerve-racking, but I am here to support you and just offer ways to become a better debater in my ballots/outline what you can work on.
 Try to be active in rounds and have fun! <3

 - Definitely a fan of structured speeches, I would like to visualize/know where you are in your speech (for instance, CWDAI), moving between points is helpful!